THIS WEEK:

 13) What is one thing you own that you should really throw out?

 14) Have you ever asked anyone for their autograph?
-Yes!
-Kenny Chesney.
+Louie Armstrong

 15) Any advice for others?